-The increase in net revenue from the factory-built housing segment for the three months ended June 30, 2018 compared to the same period last year was from improved home sales volume and higher home selling prices from input cost inflation and modestly larger home sizes.
-Current quarter net revenue also includes \$6.5 million from this quarter's required implementation of accounting standards whereby subcontracted pass-through services, such as the preparation of a home site or other home enhancements, are now recognized on a gross basis rather than net of associated costs.
+The increase in Net revenue from the factory-built housing segment for the three and nine months ended December 29, 2018 compared to the same period last year was from higher home selling prices as a result of input cost inflation and modestly larger home sizes.
+In addition, the Company's prior year third fiscal quarter benefited from the production of a limited number of disaster-relief units for FEMA.
+Net revenue for the three and nine months ended December 29, 2018 includes subcontracted pass-through services of \$5.9 million and \$18.7 million, respectively, from this fiscal year's required implementation of accounting standards whereby subcontracted pass-through services, such as the preparation of a home site or other home enhancements, are now recognized on a gross basis rather than net of associated costs.
+See Note 2 for further discussion.

 Net factory-built housing revenue per home sold is a volatile metric dependent upon several factors.
-A primary factor is the price disparity between sales of homes to independent retailers, builders, communities and developers ("Wholesale") and sales of homes to consumers by Company-owned retail centers ("Retail").
+In addition to the gross-up of pass-through services discussed above, a primary factor is the price disparity between sales of homes to independent retailers, builders, communities and developers ("Wholesale") and sales of homes to consumers by Company-owned retail centers ("Retail").
 Wholesale sales prices are primarily comprised of the home and the cost to ship the home from a homebuilding facility to the home-site.
 Retail home prices include these items and retail markup, as well as items that are largely subject to home buyer discretion, including, but not limited to, installation, utility connections, site improvements, landscaping and additional services.
-Changes to the proportion of home sales among these distribution channels between reporting periods impacts the overall net revenue per home sold.
-For the three months ended June 30, 2018, the Company sold 3,188 homes Wholesale and 699 Retail versus 2,860 homes Wholesale and 615 homes Retail in the comparable prior year period.
+Changes to the proportion of home sales among these distribution channels between reporting periods impacts the overall Net revenue per home sold.
+For the nine months ended December 29, 2018, the Company sold 8,891 homes Wholesale and 1,979 Retail versus 8,646 homes Wholesale and 1,828 homes Retail in the comparable prior year period.
 Further, fluctuations in net factory-built housing revenue per home sold are the result of changes in product mix, which results from home buyer tastes and preferences as they select home types/models, as well as optional home upgrades when purchasing the home.
 These selections vary regularly based on consumer interests, local housing preferences and economic circumstances.
 Our product prices are also periodically adjusted for the cost and availability of raw materials included in, and labor used to produce, each home.
 For these reasons, we have experienced, and expect to continue to experience, volatility in overall net factory-built housing revenue per home sold.